-De Pijp, Amsterdam
+De Pijp District in Amsterdam

 Just a short tram ride south of Centraal Station takes you into one of the most cosmopolitan and vibrant districts of Amsterdam.
 Welcome to de Pijp.
 For the eternally inquisitive, many will try to second-guess what de Pijp stands for but the truth is, no one really knows.
 Perhaps it owes its name to the long narrow streets that resemble pipes or to the infamous gas company, the ‘Pipe’, which used to supply energy to the area.
 Whoever or whatever is responsible for the name should be proud of the association.